rutvikk05/chess-server/README.md

     /castling Gets the castling status.
     /captures Gets the pieces captured by both players.
     /fen Prints the FEN string representation of the game.
+    /heuristicpicture Takes a balanced heuristic picture of the current game.
     /history The current game's history.
     /ischeck Finds out if the game is in check.
     /ismate Finds out if the game is over.